-• Hospitality Management is the planning, organizing, and supervising of services across accommodation, dining, travel, and leisure businesses to ensure efficient operations and guest satisfaction.
+- Hospitality Management is the organising, planning, and supervising of services in accommodation, travel, and leisure, ensuring that these are both effective and satisfying for guests.

 What is Hospitality Management?